radzek15/radzek15/README.md

 - 🔭 I’m currently working on Django project **CodeGen**.
 I am very fascinated by this project and have very high hopes for it.

-- 🌱 I’m currently learning about **Configuration management**, while consistently honing my programming skills, with a particular focus on refining my **python coding abilities**
+- 🌱 I’m currently learning about **Configuration management and IaC**, while consistently honing my programming skills, with a particular focus on refining my **python coding abilities**

 - 👨‍💻 ~~All my information can be found on my personal website: **http://radomirpiatkowski.com**~~